 Increase ROI 2.5 Time While Cutting Ad Costs in Half — Doctor Ryadom Case Study

-This isn’t the first time we’re writing about end-to-end analytics systems in our blog.
+This isn’t the first time we’re writing about marketing analytics systems in our blog.
 However, this time we’ll tell you about a medical project with a more complex funnel, a Russian clinic chain Doctor Ryadom.
-You’ll learn what challenges the company faced when implementing an end-to-end analytics system, how Doctor Ryadom overcame them with OWOX BI, and what results the clinic chain got.
+You’ll learn what challenges the company faced when implementing an marketing analytics system, how Doctor Ryadom overcame them with OWOX BI, and what results the clinic chain got.

 About Doctor Ryadom